To More Inquiry

 Timing: 7:00 am to 12:00 pm and again from 1:30 pm to 6:30 pm.

 Chandni Chowk Chowk Street is the oldest street in Delhi.
 Here you can see congested roads with a lot of pedestrians, rickshaws, cars, cycles, and hand carts.
-Chandni Chown market is one of the busiest and oldest markets in Delhi that was formed by Jahanara the elder child of Mughal Emperor Shah Jahan.
+Chandni Chowk market is one of the busiest and oldest markets in Delhi, which was formed by Jahanara, the elder child of Mughal Emperor Shah Jahan.

 Swaminarayan Akshardham temple was constructed in 2005 by BAPS Swaminarayan Sanstha.
-This temple depicts the Indian Culture and is constructed using White marble and Pink sandstones.
-No leather item, camera or cell phone is allowed inside the premises.
+This temple depicts the Indian Culture and is constructed using White marble and Pink sandstone.
+No leather item, camera, or cell phone is allowed inside the premises.
 You can enjoy the boat ride, a musical water show, and a short movie in this temple.

-Entry fee: free of cost but for the exhibition tickets need to be purchased.
+Entry fee: free of cost, but exhibition tickets need to be purchased.

 Timing: 9:30 am to 6:30 pm (Monday Closed)

 The architecture of Humayun’s tomb is inspired by that of the Taj Mahal.
-This tomb was constructed by Bega Begum who was the elder widow of Humayun in 1570.
-The architecture of this tomb inspired the tomb of all over the country.
+This tomb was constructed by Bega Begum, who was the elder widow of Humayun in 1570.
+The architecture of this tomb inspired the tombs all over the country.
 There is a beautiful garden known as Char Bagh.

 Entry fee: INR 30 Indians, INR 500 Foreigners.